The Definitive Comparison: 8 Ways to Move Files Between Android and iPhone in 2026

 A Simple Default Rule

-If I had to give one rule that covers 80% of situations: use Zapfile when both people are available right now, and WeTransfer when they're not.
+If I had to give one rule that covers 80% of situations: use Zapfile for one-time delivery where the file should be gone after pickup, and WeTransfer when the recipient needs a few days to download.
 Both are free, neither requires accounts from the recipient, and neither leaves permanent cloud copies sitting around.
 Everything else in this guide handles the edge cases — specific file types, privacy requirements, ongoing access needs.

 The cross-platform transfer problem between Android and iPhone is genuinely annoying but it's not hard once you have the right tools mapped to the right scenarios.
 The mistake is trying to find one universal answer — there isn't one, but the matrix above covers everything you'll actually encounter.